Introduction to Python

 [9, 8, 6, 5, 5, 4, 3]

-They can be sorted in any order we want using the key
+They can be ordered in the way we want using the key

 attribute.